Upbound Group (NASDAQ:UPBD) Releases FY24 Earnings Guidance

 Upbound Group Price Performance

-Upbound Group (NASDAQ:UPBD – Get Free Report) last posted its earnings results on Thursday, May 2nd.
-The company reported $0.79 earnings per share for the quarter, topping analysts’ consensus estimates of $0.77 by $0.02.
-The company had revenue of $1.10 billion during the quarter, compared to analyst estimates of $1.05 billion.
+Upbound Group (NASDAQ:UPBD – Get Free Report) last issued its earnings results on Thursday, May 2nd.
+The company reported $0.79 earnings per share for the quarter, topping the consensus estimate of $0.77 by $0.02.
+The business had revenue of $1.10 billion for the quarter, compared to analyst estimates of $1.05 billion.
 Upbound Group had a positive return on equity of 33.40% and a negative net margin of 0.61%.
-Upbound Group’s revenue was up 7.9% on a year-over-year basis.
-During the same quarter in the prior year, the business earned $0.83 earnings per share.
-As a group, research analysts forecast that Upbound Group will post 3.76 EPS for the current fiscal year.
+The business’s quarterly revenue was up 7.9% on a year-over-year basis.
+During the same period last year, the company posted $0.83 EPS.
+Analysts anticipate that Upbound Group will post 3.76 earnings per share for the current fiscal year.

 Upbound Group Announces Dividend

-In other news, EVP Anthony J. Blasquez sold 12,485 shares of the stock in a transaction dated Thursday, March 14th.
+In related news, EVP Anthony J. Blasquez sold 12,485 shares of the company’s stock in a transaction on Thursday, March 14th.
 The shares were sold at an average price of $33.18, for a total transaction of $414,252.30.
-Following the sale, the executive vice president now directly owns 58,967 shares of the company’s stock, valued at approximately $1,956,525.06.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-In related news, EVP Anthony J. Blasquez sold 12,485 shares of the firm’s stock in a transaction dated Thursday, March 14th.
-The shares were sold at an average price of $33.18, for a total value of $414,252.30.
-Following the transaction, the executive vice president now directly owns 58,967 shares of the company’s stock, valued at approximately $1,956,525.06.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, Director Jeffrey J. Brown purchased 991 shares of the firm’s stock in a transaction that occurred on Monday, April 22nd.
-The stock was bought at an average cost of $30.68 per share, for a total transaction of $30,403.88.
-Following the completion of the purchase, the director now directly owns 83,138 shares in the company, valued at approximately $2,550,673.84.
-The disclosure for this purchase can be found here.
-2.50% of the stock is owned by insiders.
+Following the completion of the sale, the executive vice president now directly owns 58,967 shares of the company’s stock, valued at approximately $1,956,525.06.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+In related news, Director Jeffrey J. Brown acquired 991 shares of Upbound Group stock in a transaction on Monday, April 22nd.
+The shares were purchased at an average cost of $30.68 per share, for a total transaction of $30,403.88.
+Following the purchase, the director now directly owns 83,138 shares of the company’s stock, valued at approximately $2,550,673.84.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, EVP Anthony J. Blasquez sold 12,485 shares of the stock in a transaction dated Thursday, March 14th.
+The stock was sold at an average price of $33.18, for a total transaction of $414,252.30.
+Following the transaction, the executive vice president now directly owns 58,967 shares in the company, valued at approximately $1,956,525.06.
+The disclosure for this sale can be found here.
+2.50% of the stock is currently owned by corporate insiders.

 Upbound Group, Inc leases household durable goods to customers on a lease-to-own basis in the United States, Puerto Rico, and Mexico.
 It operates through four segments: Rent-A-Center, Acima, Mexico, and Franchising.
 The company's brands, such as Rent-A-Center and Acima that facilitate consumer transactions across a range of store-based and virtual channels.